We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - swelling of the face, lips, tongue, or throat

-People with impaired kidney function should avoid milk of magnesia.
+People living with impaired kidney function should avoid milk of magnesia.
+The following people should also avoid taking the medication:

-Small amounts of magnesium may also make its way into breast milk, but again, doctors do not know the safety of this.
+Small amounts of magnesium may also make its way into breast milk, but doctors do not know the safety of this either.

-As such, the general advice is to avoid using milk of magnesia when pregnant or breastfeeding.
+As such, the general advice is to avoid using milk of magnesia when pregnant or nursing or ask a doctor before use.

-Milk of magnesia interferes with a wide range of medicines, which means it affects how they work.
-These include prescription and over-the-counter medicine, as well as vitamins and supplements.
+Milk of magnesia interferes with a wide range of medications, which means it affects how they work.
+These include prescription and OTC medications, as well as vitamins and supplements.

 Because of the way it impacts the liquids in the gut, milk of magnesia can stop tablets from being absorbed properly.